nyaosorg/go-windows-mbcs/README.md

 go-windows-mbcs
 ===============

-Convert between UTF8 and non-UTF8 character codes(ANSI) using Windows APIs: MultiByteToWideChar and WideCharToMultiByte.
+Convert between UTF-8 and ANSI (non-UTF-8) character encodings using Windows APIs: `MultiByteToWideChar` and `WideCharToMultiByte`.

 Although this library primarily uses Windows APIs, it also emulates similar functionality on Linux by inspecting the `$LANG` or `$LC_ALL` environment variables.
 (See below for details.)